Contents

 Worked example: error at 55.66 km (the infringement range)

-In the case documented in the whistleblowing disclosure, the aircraft was 55.66 km from the radar head.
+In the victim's case, the aircraft was 55.66 km from the radar head.
 The alleged infringement was 29 m inside the Solent CTA boundary.
 Applying the Scanter 4002's published specifications:

 Numerical Results at R = 55.66 km